snltd/SexyMF/README.md

 changed by setting `loglines` in the configuration files, or by adding `lines=n` to the URI.

-If a log file cannot be found, a 404 error is sent.
-The log is passed to the client as a JSON object, in which the key is the path to the log file, and the value is the log itself.
+If a log file cannot be found, a 500 error is sent, as the code assumes either it or Solaris has incorrectly supposed where the log file should be.
+The supposed location of the file is sent to the user.

+Logs are passed to the client as plain text.

+To view logs, a user must have the `logview` authorization.
+If this is not the case, requests will be refused with a 403 error.

 ### Managing Services